devpi/devpi/doc/quickstart-releaseprocess.rst

     INFO  [Wtx-1] created user 'root'
     INFO  [Wtx-1] created root user
     INFO  [Wtx-1] created root/pypi index
-    INFO  [Wtx-1] fswriter0: commited at 0
+    INFO  [Wtx-1] fswriter0: committed at 0

 To start ``devpi-server`` in the background we use supervisor as an example.
 First we create the config file for it::